How technology is changing the face of the startup ecosystem

-Technology (innovation, novelties, disruption, etc.) traditionally has been created in two main spaces: traditional established companies, or public and private research centres (universities, technological centres, etc.).
+Technology (innovation, novelties, disruption, etc.) traditionally has been created in two main spaces: traditional established companies, or public and private research centers (universities, technological centers, etc.).
 In recent years, there has appeared a third actor – startups!

 Involvement of startups and technology in economic development